jquense/yup/README.md

 // => { name: 'jimmy', age: 24, createdOn: Date }
 ```

+> If you're looking for an easily serializable DSL for yup schema, check out [yup-ast](https://github.com/WASD-Team/yup-ast)

 ### Using a custom locale dictionary

 Allows you to customize the default messages used by Yup, when no message is provided with a validation test.